Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

 The more RAM you have, the more of these tasks your computer can handle at once.
 Adding more memory is a straightforward way to fix recurring slowdowns.

 Upgrading your memory may sound intimidating, but it's easy.
-With a screwdriver, your owner's manual and a good how-to-install RAM guide, you’ll have new memory in your computer within just a few minutes.
-No computer tech or prior knowledge required!
+With a screwdriver, your owner's manual and our how-to-install RAM guide, you’ll have new memory in your computer within a few minutes — no computer tech or prior knowledge required!

 You don't have to make monumental changes to fix a slow computer.